jdswinbank/voevent-notes/docs/reading.rst

    role="test"

 This is *important*.
-It serves as notice to recipients that the event does not describe an actual astronomical evet.
+It serves as notice to recipients that the event does not describe an actual astronomical event.
 If you are experimenting with VOEvent, you should *always* use the ``test`` role, even if you don't intend for your events to be published: if one should leak of your sandbox, it could be horribly expensive if somebody mistakes it for a notice of a genuine transient